JuliaArrays/BlockArrays.jl/README.md

  0.250737  0.809022
 ```

-The underlaying arary is accessed with `full` just like for `BlockArray`.
+The underlying array is accessed with `full` just like for `BlockArray`.

 ## TODO